The Psychology of Market Bubbles and Crashes For Investors

 Key Characteristics of a Market Bubble include:

-1. Irrational Exuberance: Coined by Alan Greenspan, this term refers to the undue and sometimes baseless optimism that investors exhibit during the inflation of a bubble.
-Investors buy assets based more on the hope and expectation of future price increases rather than the inherent value of the asset.
+1. Irrational Exuberance: This mechanical term points to a state where fundamental baseline risk is completely ignored.
+Investors buy assets based more on the hope and expectation of future price increases rather than the inherent value, compression of yield, or historical valuation ranges of the asset.

-4. Leverage Increase: Investors tend to borrow more money to invest in the booming market, confident that they can repay the debt with the expected higher returns.
+4. Leverage Increase: Investors tend to borrow more money to invest in the booming market.
+Margin debt swells, creating structural vulnerabilities where small price drops can trigger catastrophic liquidations.

 Historical Examples